 With interest rates rising, stocks that pay dividends have fallen.
 That is due to investors selling shares of traditional dividend-paying stocks such as utilities and real estate investment trusts to buy bonds that pay higher rates of interest.
-For investors, that results in those stocks being appealing for the long term due to the lower price, which also results in a high dividend yield.
+For investors, that results in those stocks being appealing for the long-term due to the lower price, which also results in a high dividend yield.

 When the price of a stock falls, the yield of the dividend rises.
-If the stock is selling for $20 a share and pays a $1 dividend, the yield is 5%.
+If the stock is selling for $20 per share and pays a $1 dividend, the yield is 5%.
 Should the stock fall to $10, the yield becomes 10%.
-So if the price of a stock falls for reasons other than those having to do with its fundamental business operations or outlook, for long term investors it is a buying opportunity.
+So if the price of a stock falls for reasons other than those having to do with its fundamental business operations or outlook, for long-term investors it is a buying opportunity.
 Not only is the share price lower, the dividend yield is higher.

-That is what is happening with many publicly traded companies in the utilities and real estate investment trust sector.
+That is what is happening with many publicly-traded companies in the utilities and real estate investment trust sector.

 Rising Utility Stock Dividends